On a representation of the fundamental class of an ideal due to Lejeune-Jalabert: Introduction

 The paper is organized as follows.
 In Section ~\ref{trappsektion} and ~\ref{scarfcomplex} we provide some background on staircases of monomial ideals and the Scarf complex, respectively.
-In Section \ref{scarfcomplex} we also present a version Theorem ~\ref{mainspec} of Theorem ~\ref{main} where we specify the sign $\sgn(\alpha)$.
 The proof of Theorem ~\ref{main} occupies Section ~\ref{beviset} and in Section ~\ref{exempel} we illustrate the proof by some examples.
-Finally, in Section ~\ref{general} we consider resolutions of non-generic monomial ideals and look at some examples.
+Finally, in Section ~\ref{general} we consider resolutions of non-generic Artinian monomial ideals and look at some examples.
+We also show that the left hand side of \eqref{fluff} is independent of $\sigma$ in general.